Locations:

 How is vitamin B12 deficiency treated?

 Vitamin B12 deficiency can be treated with vitamin B12.
-It is often treated with cyanocobalamin, a man-made form of vitamin B12.
-Depending on the cause of the deficiency, the person may only have to be treated until their vitamin B12 levels are back to normal, or they may have to take vitamin B12 therapy for the rest of their life.
+It's often treated with cyanocobalamin, a human-made form of vitamin B12.
+Depending on the cause of the deficiency, you may only need treatment until your vitamin B12 levels are back to normal, or you may need vitamin B12 therapy for the rest of your life.
 Options for vitamin B12 treatment include:

 • Vitamin B12 oral medication.

-• Vitamin B12 intramuscular injections (a shot that goes into the muscle).
+• Vitamin B12 intramuscular injections (a shot that goes into your muscle).

 • Vitamin B12 nasal gel.